 Favourite cookery book?
 Don’t believe in them – just experiment!

 Most tasty combination of ingredients in a sausage?
 Garlic, red wine, bacon and parsley. (drool)

 Best accompaniment to your famous sausages?
 The gravy is very important.
 And you can’t go wrong with mash made with cabbage and cheese.
 Epic!

 Favourite place in the world?
 Mexico.
 My last holiday there was amazing and I can’t wait to go back.

 Brunch Time @ Whyte & Brown

 Free range eggs cooked exactly how you like them.
 Chicken breakfast sausage or bacon bap.
 Hearty porridge or breakfast trifle.
-Or treat yourself to the full works, find with fresh orange juice, healing coffee or a cheeky Bloody Mary.
+Or treat yourself to the full works, with fresh orange juice, coffee or a cheeky Bloody Mary.
 That’s brunch at Whyte & Brown.

 So if you need to escape the office to get creative with colleagues, have a friendly chat with the team, or impress a client, we have the ideal indoor and outdoor space where you can debate, discuss or just take time to think.